TIm-the-IT-dad/osticket-prereqs/README.md

 </p>
 <p>
-Installed VC Redistributable out of the osTicket Installation Files folder (Microsoft C++ Visuals) (step-7)
+Installed VC Redistributable out of the osTicket Installation Files folder (Microsoft C++ Visuals) (step-7) - Microsoft C++ Visuals, often referring to Microsoft Visual C++ Redistributables, are runtime libraries required to run applications developed using Microsoft Visual C++.
+These libraries include essential components of C++ like standard libraries, which are needed for software to execute properly on a Windows system.
+Many programs depend on these redistributables to function correctly.
 </p>
 <br />